 Short Wave radio has been around for a long time.
 It is a wonderfully reassuring feeling when far from home to listen to a familiar voice on a Short Wave radio.

 Sadly, Short Wave reception is increasingly difficult for people touring France, Germany and the rest of Europe.
-BBC World Service signals are now aimed only at Africa, Middle East and Asia.
+BBC World Service signals are now aimed only at Africa, the Middle East and Asia.

 But - if the skies are merciful - you can still hear the BBC bouncing off the ionosphere from somewhere distant.
 And China Radio International gives you a powerful signal, proudly telling listeners "we will never give up on Short Wave."

 The Russians, Romanians and the Vatican are the next most enthusiastic on international radio broadcasting.
-So don't ditch the Short Wave radio, polish it off and get tuning!
+So don't ditch the Short Wave radio, polish it up and get tuning!
 Radio Spain ended weekday analogue broadcasts to Europe in November 2012, but continues every day in digital short wave and carries sport on analogue at weekends.
 Meanwhile, these FM quality digital shortwave broadcasts will soon arrive in India, with All India Radio transmitting on DRM from later this year.
 Cheap DRM radio sets are already arriving in the shops.
 Voice of Russia stopped explaining its country's actions to the world on Short Wave radio in April, timed perfectly for its takeover of Crimea.

 On analogue, it can be difficult to know what to look for.
 But these charts make listening quick and easy.